-District policies and regulations regarding general education and degree requirements must be published in the college catalog and must be filed with the California Community Colleges Chancellor's Office.
+District policies and regulations regarding the most recent general education, degree and certificate requirements must be published in the College catalog, College website, and schedule of classes.

 The following guidelines define the conditions under which Santa Monica College will award degrees and certificates.
 Coursework acceptable toward the degree include those that have been properly approved pursuant to Title 5 Section 55002(a), or, if completed at other than a California community college, would reasonably be expected to meet the standards of that section.
 There shall be no limit on the number of degrees and/or certificates that may be awarded to a student per AR 4100.1.
-The college will also recognize academic excellence as defined in AR 4100.3.
-Students may also satisfy graduation requirements as outlined in AR 4100.2. ??
-May be best to include both in this AR.
+The college will recognize academic excellence as defined in AR 4100.3.
+Students may also satisfy graduation requirements as outlined in AR 4100.2. (yes, separate) Catalog Rights moved here per Bea: A student may satisfy the requirements for the degree by completing the requirements in effect at any time of their continuous enrollment per AR 4000.